Joel-Maldonado/rivel-c/README.md

 Rivel is a small statically typed, compiled, language.
 This repo is mostly a toy compiler project I made to learn more about compilers.
 As such, it is extremely experimental and not meant at all to be production level.

-In fact, most of the features you expect to be in a programming language aren't implemented yet!
+That said, it already has the fundamentals: variables, constants, conditionals, while/for loops, functions, and structs.

-Right now the compiler simply compiles Rivel source code to C which then produces a native executable via gcc:
+Right now the compiler automatically compiles Rivel source code to C which then produces a native executable via gcc:

 `Rivel -> automatically generated C -> native executable`

 If you want the exact syntax and behavior, see [docs/grammar.md](docs/grammar.md).
-If you want a fuller showcase of what Rivel looks like today, run the `example.rivel` cafe closing report.
+If you want a fuller showcase of what Rivel looks like today, run the `example.rivel`.

 ## Quickstart